netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 By default, Kubernetes services are accessible using the [cluster IP](https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service) address.
 The cluster IP address is an internal IP address that can be accessed within the Kubernetes cluster.
 To make the service accessible from the outside of the Kubernetes cluster, you can create a service of the type `NodePort`.

-The Citrix ingress controller supports services of type `NodePort`.
-Using the Ingress Netscaler and Citrix ingress controller, you can expose the service of type `NodePort` to the outside world.
+The Netscaler ingress controller supports services of type `NodePort`.
+Using the Ingress Netscaler and Netscaler ingress controller, you can expose the service of type `NodePort` to the outside world.

 For more information, see [Expose services of type NodePort](network/nodeport.md).